nathanielhall/configuration/README.md

 # Configuration

-> All the files needed to setup a new machine and synchonize change to dotfiles across devices.
+> All the files needed to setup a new machine and synchonize dotfiles across devices.

 ### Setup new machine